canyonh/OrderBookReconstructor/README.md

 # OrderBookReconstructor
-Practice on implementing a order book reconstructor
+Practice on implementing a order book reconstructor, which is a good topic for practicing performant C++ programming and benchmarking